rimarque/Philosophers/README.md

 - Philosophers don´t communicate with each other
 - When a philosopher has finished eating, they put their forks back on the table and start sleeping.
 Once awake, they start thinking again.
+- The table is round, wich means philosopher number 1 sits next to philosopher number number_of_philosophers
-- Number of philosophers, time it takes for a philosopher to die of starvation, time it takes a philosopher to eat and time a philosopher spends sleeping are taken as an argument
+- Number of philosophers, time it takes for a philosopher to die of starvation, time it takes a philosopher to eat and time a philosopher spends sleeping are taken as arguments
 - There is an optional argument: number of times a philosopher should eat
-- The simulation stops when all philosopher have eaten the number of times specified.
+- The simulation stops when all philosophers have eaten the number of times specified.
 If not specified, the simulation stops when a philosopher dies.
 ```